midhunkalarikkal/FullDomain/Notes/React.md

 4. `useRouterError`
 -------------------
-The useRouteError hook is used inside an error boundary route element to retrieve the error that occurred during:
+The useRouterError hook is used inside an error boundary route element to retrieve the error that occurred during:
 - A loader() or action() function,
 - A thrown error from a component rendered by a route,
 - A redirect that failed,